Throat and Overtone Singing

 A year or so later I looked up Hoomi singing on youtube and saw a video of a Mongolian man doing a simple song that employed overtone throatsinging, and had been filmed by a small group of Americans.
 Here it is below.

 After hearing it, I felt a longing to learn how.

-Overtone teaching came naturally and I enjoy helping others learn how to do overtone and throatsinging.
-After so much trial and error both in learning myself, and in teaching others, I became very good at guiding people into a powerful overtone or throatsinging practice in a fraction of the time it took me to get to where I am.
+Overtone teaching came to me slowly as well as more and more people asked me to teach what I was doing.
+After so much trial and error, I became very good at guiding people into a powerful overtone or throatsinging practice, in a fraction of the time it took me to get to where I am.